-Theatre for a Change’s method of working is well-founded in research and practice, owing much to Augusto Boal’s Forum Theatre techniques, the educational theory of Paulo Freire and Robert Chambers’s insights into Participatory Learning and Action.
+Our method of working is well-founded in research and practice, owing much to Augusto Boal’s Forum Theatre techniques, the educational theory of Paulo Freire and Robert Chambers’s insights into Participatory Learning and Action.

-Our methodology addresses a spectrum of issues relating to sexual and reproductive health and gender.
+First applied in Ghana in 2003 as a response to the increasing HIV/AIDS epidemic, our methodology addresses a spectrum of issues relating to sexual and reproductive health and gender.
 15 years of using it on the ground with at risk groups has equipped us with a robust evidence base and a comprehensive, proven approach to achieving sustainable, positive change for our participants.

 How it works

 Our work comprises two core objectives: behaviour change and advocacy.